-The top guitars should not be confused with Hawaiian steel guitars, also known as lap steel guitars.
+The steel top guitars should not be confused with Hawaiian steel guitars, also known as lap steel guitars.
 Lap steel guitars are played horizontally.
-These are plucked by one hand and the pitch is altered using a slide made of steel or glass.
+These are plucked by one hand, and the pitch is altered using a slide made of steel or glass.

 12 String Guitars

-You need to play the corresponding strings in pairs and not individually.
-The sound produced has a semi-chorus effect.
-This means that you get a feeling that more than one guitar is being played.
+It would be best if you played the corresponding strings in pairs and not individually.
+The sound produced has a semi-chorus effect, which means, that you get a feeling that more than one guitar is being played.

 Acoustic Archtop Guitars

 Resonator guitars are different in construction to the other acoustic guitars.
-The major difference is the absence of sound hole in these.
-These guitars are much bigger in size and have a large, circular, perforated disc in place of sound holes.
+The significant difference is the absence of sound hole in these.
+These guitars are much bigger and have a large, circular, perforated disc in place of sound holes.
 This disc houses the resonator cone made up of spun Aluminium.
 The resonator acts like an un-powered amplifier or a speaker.

 The presence of resonators results in a very bright and clear sound.
 Hence, resonator guitars are suitable for performances in large rooms and in open-air.